Can robots solve Grandma's loneliness?

 Tech companies, auto manufacturers and startups are among those examining how robots can assist the elderly in their homes.
 Senior citizens, who often live alone, are at risk of being isolated and lonely.

-Intuition Robotics, an Israel-based startup that makes robots, announced Tuesday it raised $14 million from the Toyota Research Institute, which invests in autonomous vehicles and home robots.
+Intuition Robotics, an Israel-based startup that makes robots, announced Tuesday it raised $14 million from investors, including Toyota Research Institute, which invests in autonomous vehicles and home robots.
 The funding will go toward developing a social companion robot, ElliQ.
 Toyota and IBM are two of the biggest tech companies researching how technology can aid older generations.

 ElliQ sits on a table and is designed to facilitate communication with family and provide reminders.
 ElliQ simplifies the sending of text messages and photos.